Interstate 40: New Mexico

 I-40 covers 374 mi in New Mexico.
+As in other states it parallels or overrides the post 1937 Route 66 route through the state.
 Notable cities along I-40 include Gallup, Grants, Albuquerque, Santa Rosa, and Tucumcari.
-I-40 also travels through several different Indian reservations in the western half of the state.
-It reaches its highest point in the state of 7275 ft at the Continental Divide in western New Mexico between Gallup and Grants.
+I-40 also travels through several Indian reservations in the western half of the state.
+It reaches its highest point in the state of 7275 ft at the Continental Divide (Campbell Pass) in western New Mexico between Gallup and Grants.
+The last place that I-40 tops 7000 ft is at the head of Tijeras Canyon east of Albuquerque at approximately 7040 ft.

 Arizona, New Mexico, Texas, Oklahoma, and Arkansas are the five states where I-40 has a speed limit of 75 mph instead of the 70 mph limit in California, Tennessee, and North Carolina.

 Texas

 In the west Texas panhandle area, there are several ranch roads connected directly to the Interstate.
 The only major city in Texas that is directly served by I-40 is Amarillo, which connects with I-27 that runs south toward Lubbock.
 I-40 also connects to US 287 that runs southeast to Dallas–Fort Worth and US 87/US 287 north to Dumas and then on into Oklahoma.
 I-40 has only one welcome center in the state, which is located in Amarillo at the exit for Rick Husband Amarillo International Airport, serving both sides of the Interstate.